 We have lived and worked at Glen Valley Organic Farm since 2007.
 We started Close to Home Organics in the fall of 2011, building off of five years of farming experience at Glen Valley Organic Farm.
 Our guiding philosophy is that the healthiest, most flavourful and environmentally sustainable food is grown close to home.

 Chris has a PhD in Communication from Carleton University.
 Although he now farms full-time, he still enjoys time in the classroom.
-Chris teaches the Business of Agriculture course in Kwantlen Polytechnic University's Sustainable Agriculture program.
-He also sits on the board of the Mount Lehman Credit Union and the Glen Valley Organic Farm Co-operative.
-In the past he has served on the boards of the BC Association for Regenerative Agriculture and the Certified Organic Associations of BC.
+Chris developed and taught the Business of Agriculture course in Kwantlen Polytechnic University's Sustainable Agriculture program.
+He currently sits on the board of the Mount Lehman Credit Union.
+In the past he has served on the boards of the BC Association for Regenerative Agriculture, the Certified Organic Associations of BC and the Glen Valley Organic Farm Co-operative.
 Chris is a Mentor to new farmers through the Young Agrarians' BC Business Mentorship Network program.
 In the off-season, he facilitates workshops and speaks on the topics of business planning for small farms and co-operatives in agriculture.
 In 2017 Chris was awarded the Brad Reid Memorial Award from the Certified Organic Associations of BC, which "honours an innovative leader who has strengthened the organic community by moving the sector forward."

 Paige holds an MA in Community Planning from the University of British Columbia.
-She does the farm's weekly Community Shared Agriculture deliveries and sells for the farm at the Langley Community Farmers Market.
-Paige is currently the chair of the Langley Community Farmers Market Society.
+She manages the farm's seedling propagation and is the master of maintaining focus and reducing chaos on the farm.
+She does the farm's weekly Community Shared Agriculture deliveries and oversees the packing of orders.
+Paige chaired of the Langley Community Farmers Market Society.
 Previously, she chaired the board of FarmFolkCityFolk.